 In the last decade we have seen a rapid growth due to the interest of natural and organic solutions, which extend both in the way we eat and in the way we treat our bodies.
 Thanks to this, Cannabidiol (CBD) rich molecules or substances have emerged as a possible solution against conditions such as FM.

-CBD is one of the 85 cannabinoid compounds found in Cannabis plants.
+CBD is one of the 85 cannabinoid compounds found in Hemp plants.
 For this compound to have the capacity to provide its therapeutic properties, it must be isolated and extracted from plants known as industrial hemp, which have a high concentration of CBD, a molecule without psychotropic capacity.
 In other words, CBD does not produce a stupefying effect (the opposite happens with THC molecules, predominant in other plants of this genus).

 A survey conducted with more than 1300 patients with chronic pain reports that 62% of patients consider the use of CBD to be very efficient for the management and relief of pain.